 Confirmed transactions are irreversible.
 This is the nature of all blockchains.

 If your transaction is unconfirmed, we cannot cancel it.
 It will eventually be confirmed by the miners of the network or rejected and the funds will automatically be returned to your address.
 However you may have some options:

 Those are not new, as they have been part of the public debate for some time now.
 None of them are without their issues and disadvantages, and none of them can by definition, be free.

-If you have waited weeks for a transaction to confirm and it has not, our servers may be rebroadcasting the transaction with low fees.
-You should not worry because your funds will eventually be returned to the sending address or confirmed, however it is important to know that you can do the following.
+If you have waited weeks for a transaction to confirm and it has not, servers may be rebroadcasting the transaction with low fees.
+You should not worry because your funds will eventually be returned to the sending address or confirmed, however it is important to know that you can do the above.